 She has published over 100 articles.
 She has an h-index of 47, according to Scopus.

 Dr. Rosario directs the Health and Identity Lab (HAIL).

-HAIL concerns a biopsychosocial and disparities research program that focuses on identifying, investigating, and understanding the strengths and vulnerabilities that directly or indirectly inform the individual’s mental and physical health as well as other, important adaptational outcomes.
-The work is guided by sensitivity to developmental process, individual by environmental transactions, and intersectionality of multiple personal and social identities (e.g., sexual, gender, ethnicity/race).
-A current project involves understanding the relations among child and adult attachment and the role of each in mental and physical health.
-The project examines the relations among child maternal and paternal attachment, current or adult attachment to each parent, and romantic attachment.
-It investigates the relations of each attachment to markers of mental and physical health among an adult sample.
-The diverse, national sample allows for an examination of disparities in attachment and health by age, gender, sexual identity, and intersectionality of identities.
+HAIL focuses on biopsychosocial and disparities research that seeks to understand the strengths and vulnerabilities that directly or indirectly inform the individual’s mental and physical health as well as other, important adaptational outcomes.
+The work is guided by sensitivity to developmental process, individual by environmental transactions, and intersectionality of multiple identities (e.g., sexual, gender, ethnicity, race).
+A current project involves understanding the relations among child and adult attachment and the role of each in mental and physical health among a national sample of sexual minority and heterosexual adults.

 Katz-Wise, S.L., Rosario, M., Calzo, J.P., Scherer, E.A., Sarda, V., & Austin, S.B.
 (2017).
 Associations of timing of sexual orientation developmental milestones and other sexual minority stressors with internalizing mental health symptoms among sexual minority young adults.
 Archives of Sexual Behavior, 46, 1441-1452.
 (PMCID:PMC5489360)